 Analysts spend a lot of time to discuss agile methodology, its pros and cons – including Scrum.
 Scrum is a framework for managing product development.
-It is considered to be the modern method of agile modelling, which helps to solve traditional problems arise from complex software development process.
+It is considered to be the modern method of agile modelling, which helps to solve traditional problems arise from the complex software development process.

 Read more: Why Scrum is hard for Enterprises?